Narnaul Airport

 Narnaul Airport (nārnaul vimāntal), also Bachhod Airstrip, is an airstrip adjacent to Bhilwara village 10 km east of Narnaul city in the Indian state of Haryana.
 The airstrip is used mainly by Rajiv Gandhi National Centre for Aero Sports, which was inaugurated in 2010.
 The airstrip is owned by the Civil Aviation Department of Haryana government.
 Its ICAO code is VINL as listed in India AIP May 2023.

 History

 In 1948, first airstrip was built in Haryana when Ambala Air Force Station was established.
 Narnaul was established later in.

 Infrastructure

 Narnaul Airport has one hangar as well as one admin block cum VIP lounge.
 Its runway in 09/27 direction has runway dimension of 914 × 23 m.
 Airports Authority of India lists its runway strip dimension as 1058 x 23 m including leading space at front and back of runway.
 The airport has an admin-cum-VIP lounge and one hangar, but does not have night landing facility.
 It does not have any control tower and has no scheduled flights.

 The Airports Authority of India lists its ICAO code as VI20 which is wrong because VI20 code is for Bhilwara airstrip.

+Flight Training

+Since 2021, FSTC Flying School Pvt Ltd provides training for Private Pilot License (PPL), Commercial Pilot License (CPL), and Instrument Ratings (IR) for both single-engine and multi-engine aircraft with a modern fleet of Cessna 172S, Piper PA-28-181 Archer III, and Tecnam P2008.